lovejoyJack/The-System-prototype/README.md

 Description

-The System is a gamified life-tracking system that helps users achieve their personal goals through a system of levels and ranks.
+The System is a gamified life-tracking system inspired by the popular anime Solo Leveling.  it helps users achieve their personal goals through a system of levels and ranks.
 Users earn XP by completing tasks, with each level requiring specified XP to progress.
 The ranks range from E to Upper S, with Level 100 marking the highest achievement at Rank S.

 Technologies Used